-- (1) A third party, in relation to an election, is - (a) a person, who is not a candidate in the election and who is not acting with the express or implied consent of a candidate in the election, who incurs expenses for the supply or use of goods, or the provision of services; or - (b) 2 or more persons acting together, none of whom is a candidate in the election and who are not acting with the express or implied consent of a candidate in the election, who incur expenses for the supply or use of goods, or the provision of services, which goods and services are used -
+- (1) A third party, in relation to an election, is - (a) a person, who is not a candidate in the election and who is not acting with the express or implied consent of a candidate in the election, who incurs expenses for the supply or use of goods, or the provision of services; or - (b) 2 or more persons acting together, none of whom is a candidate in the election and who are not acting with the express or implied consent of a candidate in the election, who incur expenses for the supply or use of goods, or the provision of services, which goods or services are used -

-- (i) to promote or procure the election of any candidate in the election, or - (ii) to prejudice the electoral prospects of any candidate in the election. - (2) For the purposes of paragraph (1)(b), 2 or more persons act together- - (a) if they are jointly liable for the expenses; - (b) if the expenses are incurred with their express or implied consent; or - (c) if they incur and are liable for the expenses separately, but are either working together or liaising to co-ordinate their respective expenditure, and the expenditure is for shared purposes. - (3) In these Regulations, any reference to a third party is a reference to the person described in paragraph (1)(a) or each of the persons described in paragraph (1)(b). - (4) The expenses to be taken into consideration are those incurred at any time before the poll. - (5) A third party's election expenses may be direct expenses or notional expenses. - (6) A direct expense is the amount of any liability incurred for the supply or use of goods or the provision of services which are used for the purposes of an election campaign. - (7) A notional expense is incurred when goods or services supplied either free of charge or at a discount are used as described in paragraph (1)(i) or (ii). - (8) A notional expense is also a donation and, accordingly - (a) the value of a notional expense is determined in accordance with paragraph 3 of the Schedule and - (b) there shall be disregarded any notional expense that, by virtue of paragraph 5, 6 or 7 of the Schedule, is not a donation.
+- (i) to promote or procure the election of any candidate in the election, or - (ii) to prejudice the electoral prospects of any candidate in the election. - (2) For the purposes of paragraph (1)(b), 2 or more persons act together - (a) if they are jointly liable for the expenses; - (b) if the expenses are incurred with their express or implied consent; or - (c) if they incur and are liable for the expenses separately, but are either working together or liaising to co-ordinate their respective expenditure, and the expenditure is for shared purposes. - (3) In these Regulations, any reference to a third party is a reference to a person described in paragraph (1)(a) or, where 2 or more persons are acting together as described in paragraph (1)(b), all of those persons. - (4) The expenses to be taken into consideration are those incurred at any time before the poll. - (5) A third party's election expenses may be direct expenses or notional expenses. - (6) A direct expense is the amount of any liability incurred for the supply or use of goods or the provision of services which are used, in either case, for the purposes of an election campaign. - (7) A notional expense is incurred when goods or services supplied either free of charge or at a discount are used as described in paragraph (1)(i) or (ii). - (8) A notional expense is also a donation and, accordingly - (a) the value of a notional expense is determined in accordance with paragraph 3 of the Schedule; and - (b) there shall be disregarded any notional expense that, by virtue of paragraph 5, 6, 7 or 8 of the Schedule, is not a donation.